yewynwoon/YOLOv5-Tag-Recognition/README.md

 This repository contains code for training a YOLOv5 model to recognize employees with a special tag in images or videos.
 The model is trained on a custom dataset containing images or frames from videos where employees with the special tag are annotated.

+Please follow the instructions shown in footfall_task.ipynb to run the model

 ## Dataset Preparation

 1. **Gathering Data and Annotation**: For data gathering, I used CVAT.ai (https://www.cvat.ai/) to annotate every frame in the 57 second video provided where the employee's tag is visible while making sure not to annotate any frames where the tag's pattern is not clearly visible.
 Every frame where the tag is visible is annotated with a bounding box around the tag itself only to ensure the model learns to recognise the pattern of the tag rather than the person wearing the tag to avoid bias towards this specific video.